deprov447/_deprov447/README.md

 <!-- Header-->

 <h1 align="center">Hi 👋, I'm Anubhav Choudhary</h1>
-<h3 align="center">A pre-final year student at IIIT-Bh majoring in Computer Science</h3>
+<h3 align="center">A final year engineering undergrad at IIIT-Bh, specializing in Computer Science and Engineering</h3>

 <!-- About me-->
 <hr>
 <p>
-I'm mainly a fullstack developer, but a firm believer that college is the best time to explore and expand as much as possible.
-So you'll find me doing playing around with all the fields:
+I'm a general developer, by which I mean, I like to work on anything that interest me,including

 - Full stack web
 - Cloud administration